Bobby Murcer: New York Yankees (1979–83)

 Murcer on deck at Yankee Stadium, 1979.

 On June 26, 1979, Murcer returned to the Yankees in a trade for Paul Semall and cash.
-After wearing uniform #1 from 1969 through 1974, Bobby donned jersey #2, when manager Billy Martin re-adopted the #1.
+After wearing uniform #1 from 1969 through 1974, Murcer donned jersey #2, when manager Billy Martin re-adopted the #1.

 On August 2, 1979, Yankees catcher/captain Thurman Munson died in a plane crash.
 Murcer gave one of the eulogies at his funeral on August 6 in Canton, Ohio, in which he quoted the poet and philosopher Angelo Patri: "The life of a soul on earth lasts longer than his departure.
 He lives on in your life and the life of all others who knew him."
 Afterward, the team flew home to play the first-place Baltimore Orioles in a game which was broadcast nationally on ABC-TV.
 Yankee manager Billy Martin wanted to give Murcer the day off, but Murcer insisted on playing.
-He practically won the game single-handedly, bringing the Yankees back from a 4–0 deficit with a 3-run homer in the 7th, then hitting a walk-off 2-run single down the left-field line in the bottom of the 9th, causing Howard Cosell to exclaim what a heroic performance Murcer had put on.
+He practically won the game single-handedly, bringing the Yankees back from a 4–0 deficit with a three-run homer in the seventh inning, then hitting a walk-off three-run single down the left-field line in the bottom of the ninth, causing Howard Cosell to exclaim what a heroic performance Murcer had put on.
 Murcer never used the bat from the game again and gave it to Munson's widow, Diana.

 On July 2, 2004, the Seattle Times reported that Diana Munson put the bat, along with other items of Munson's, up for auction.
 Mrs. Munson said she wanted to use the proceeds to open trust funds for her grandchildren.
 "You reach an age when you think about the future", she said.
 In August 2007, the YES Network replayed the game for a new generation of Yankee fans due to a switch of the copyright of the game from ABC to Major League Baseball.
 About the game, Murcer says that he was playing on "shock adrenaline" and that the game has become "part of my legacy".